vosslab/webwork-pg-renderer/README.md

 A standalone PG problem renderer and editor derived from [WeBWorK](https://github.com/openwebwork/WeBWorK2), built for lightweight use cases like PG development, previewing, and local problem testing.
 This version includes a self-contained copy of PG (v2.17), local CodeMirror themes, and no submodules.

+**Scope:** This project’s only goal is to render/test PG/PGML locally.
+It is not a full WeBWorK deployment; deployment artifacts (e.g., k8 manifests) are optional/legacy.

 ---

 ## 🔧 Features